Fruits and Vegetables Survey

 The survey data collected are weighted within each stratum in order to produce estimates representative of the population.
 Weighted historical information is used to take into account small farms being excluded from sampling.
 Analyses of the top contributors and historical comparisons as well as consultations with the Provincial Departments of Agriculture are performed before a final estimate is published.

 Disseminated data are subject to a certain degree of error such as incorrect information from respondents or mistakes introduced during processing.
 Reasonable efforts are made to ensure such errors are kept within acceptable limits through careful questionnaire design, editing of data for inconsistencies and subsequent follow-up and quality control of manual processing operations.
 Extensive consultation with provincial agricultural experts combined with data from various marketing boards assists in the verification of the level estimates obtained through the survey.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-The statistics from the Fall Survey of Fruits and Vegetables are based on a random sample of agricultural operations and, as such, are subject to sampling and non-sampling errors.
+The statistics from the spring and fall Survey of Fruit and Vegetables are based on a random sample of agricultural operations and, as such, are subject to sampling and non-sampling errors.
 The overall quality of the estimates depends on the combined effect of these two types of errors.